 Troubleshooting SSH Connection Failures in Ansible Playbooks

-Ansible relies exclusively on the Secure Shell (SSH) protocol for communicating with managed nodes.
+Ansible most commonly uses Secure Shell (SSH) to communicate with Linux and Unix managed nodes.
+It can use other connection plugins, and Windows automation often uses WinRM, but SSH is the path most teams debug day to day.
 When an Ansible playbook fails with a connectivity error, it almost always points to an underlying issue in the standard SSH setup between the control machine and the target host.
 Understanding how to systematically diagnose these failures is crucial for maintaining reliable automation.

 Phase 1: Enabling Verbosity and Initial Checks

-The single most important tool in Ansible troubleshooting is increasing output verbosity.
+The fastest way to stop guessing is to increase output verbosity.
 SSH errors are often masked, but maximum verbosity reveals the exact parameters Ansible is using and the specific error message returned by the underlying OpenSSH client.

 Use Verbosity Flags